syncfusion/blazor-docs/src/common/getting-started/server-side-blazor-dotnet-cli.md

     <SfCalendar TValue="DateTime"></SfCalendar>
     ```

-4. Run `dotnet run` command to run the application. the Syncfusion Blazor Calendar component will render in the default web browser.
+4. Run `dotnet run` command to run the application. the Syncfusion Blazor Calendar component will be rendered in the default web browser.

     ![output](images/browser-output.png)